meteor/meteor/docs/client/basic/sections/methods.md

   if (error) {
     // handle error
   } else {
-    // all good!
+    // examine result
   }
 });
 ```

-Meteor tracks the database writes performed by methods and does not invoke the
+Meteor tracks the database updates performed as part of a method call, and
-callback until all of the server's writes have been sent to the client.
+waits to invoke the client-side callback until all of those updates have
+been sent to the client.

 ### On the server

-On the server, you don't have to pass a callback - the method invocation will
+On the server, you don't have to pass a callback &mdash; the method call
-block until the method is complete.
-It will return the return value of the
+will simply block until the method is complete, returning a result or
-method or throw an exception, just like if you had called the function directly.
+throwing an exception, just as if you called the function directly:

 ```
-// Synchronous call on the server with no callback var result = Meteor.call('foo', comment, postId);
+// Synchronous call on the server with no callback var result = Meteor.call('commentOnPost', comment, postId);
 ```

 {{/template}}